ShovelHand/REQ83596-Code-Challenge/83596-CodeChallenge-CSHA/README.md

 # 83596-CodeChallenge-CSHA

 This application is for the REQ83596 Code Challenge
+#### Unfortunately this project has a few shortcomings
+I tried to use technologies that are more relevant to the work I am currently doing, rather than what is more familiar to me, and suffered for the learning curve.
+Specifically there is no database connection, and server side tracking like last five names, times accessed, etc, only lives as long as the server does.
+Testing is not well developed at all.
+I'll get 'em next time...

 ## Installation
 This project requires NodeJS to be installed, and that npm commands can be run.